 Northern Andean páramo (Colombia, Ecuador)

 The Andean Moorland ecosystem contains the richest high-mountain flora in the world and is high in endemism.
-The grasslands contain many rare or endangered species, some of them restricted to just one mountain or valley.
+The grasslands host many rare or endangered species, some restricted to just one mountain or valley.